manastalukdar/manastalukdar.github.io/website/components/home-page/recent-updates.md

 #### Work

-- **Cloud Services**: I currently manage a team working on large-scale distributed Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS) metadata solutions for storage and analysis of high-throughput streaming process data to enable asset management using context for industrial applications.
+- **Cloud Services**: I currently manage a team working on large-scale distributed Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS) metadata solutions for storage and analysis of high-throughput streaming data to enable asset management using context for industrial applications.

 #### Other